mountln/RRTN-old-film-restoration/README.md

 1. (Optional) Remove duplicate frames.
 This step is optional, but some old films downloaded from the Internet may contain duplicate frames.
 Removing these duplicate frames can sometimes improve the results.
 You can use `ffmpeg` to do this by referring to [here](https://stackoverflow.com/questions/37088517/remove-sequentially-duplicate-frames-when-using-ffmpeg).
 There are also other methods available for removing duplicate frames.

-1. Prepare the video to be processed by following the directory structure shown in `test_data/`.
+1. Prepare the video to be processed by following the directory structure shown in `test_data_sample/`.
 The folder structure should be as follows:

     ```
-    test_data
+    test_data_sample
     ├── video_1
     │   ├── 00001.png
     │   ├── 00002.png